Swimming Hole Heaven

 A trip up to Kuranda along the Kuranda railway is also hugely popular with tourists, which I have travelled on in the past to take a look at Barron Falls.

-If you are looking for a local guide to help enjoy some freshwater swimming experiences around Cairns, here are some options, including water based activities in Behana Gorge, where Clamshell Falls is located.
+If you are looking for a local guide to help enjoy Clamshell Falls, here are some Behana Gorge tours, where Clamshell Falls is located.
+These include sightseeing, swimming, and rafting.
 Clamshell Falls accommodation Above: Behana Creek below the falls (Order this image)

 These tours can be a good option if you do not have your own transport.
 Some of these commercial operators have vehicle access to Clamshell Falls via the otherwise locked gate, which can also save you the 3 km return walk.
 I have been to all of these swimming locations around Cairns, but not on these tours, so make sure you read the tour descriptions and reviews carefully before booking: